symmetricapi/symmetric-js/README.md

 * `url` - required url to fetch
 * `params` - will be added to url as query string args
 * `data` - will set body with `JSON.stringify(data)` and `Content-Type` to `application/json`
+* `xheader` - provide a model instance here to receive the parsed x-headers from the response

 Standard fetch options are: